Gab (social network): Hacks and data leaks

 In early December, Torba claimed that Gab's back-end system was under a cyberattack by "porn bots".
 Torba called it "the most sophisticated attack we have seen in five years", adding that "the timing of it is incredibly interesting given that Truth Social and Rumble both raised a boatload of cash this week from hedge funds to compete with Gab".
 On December 4, Torba said that "All new Gab accounts must now be manually approved by our team until further notice".
-According to The Daily Beast, "It is unclear whether such a cyberattack took place or what specific "bots" the Gab CEO was referring to but a casual search of the platform does show numerous accounts advertising "escort" services."
+According to The Daily Beast, "It is unclear whether such a cyberattack took place or what specific "bots" the Gab CEO was referring to, but a casual search of the platform did show numerous accounts advertising "escort" services."